The Grant Negotiation and Authorization Protocol

 GNAP clearly separates the roles of the resource server (where the operations are performed and to which access is granted) and the authorisation server (where the access tokens are requested).

-The entity accessing the account is called the client and be the account holder, another account provider, a third-party or any other entity.
+The entity accessing the services is called the client and could be the wallet owner, another wallet, a third-party or any other entity.

-In Open Payments, the account provider is the resource server (and the account is the resource).
+In Open Payments, the wallet provider is the resource server (and the wallet is the primary resource).

-The authorization of access to the account can be separated from the account provider if desired.
+The authorization of access to the wallet can be separated from the wallet provider if desired.
 The authorization service can even be fulfilled by multiple federated providers if a use case requires this in future.

 The APIs implemented by the resource server are defined by the Open Payments API specification.
 The APIs implemented by the authorization server are a profile of GNAP and defined in this guide.